menma1234/gbf-battlecopy/README.md

 Download a [ZIP of this repo](https://github.com/menma1234/gbf-battlecopy/archive/master.zip), unzip it, hit "Load unpacked extension...", and find the directory you unzipped it to.
 I'm not providing a packed version of this.

-Unlike my other extensions, this does not need developer tools, so you can use this if you're using some user agent switcher.
+Unlike my other extensions, this does not need developer tools.

 ## Future